Last updated on August 8th, 2021

 Circles Life also claims that you’ll be able to receive reception when you’re underground or in the MRT.

 According to OpenSignal’s study, both M1 and Singtel have rather similar coverage experience.
-Singtel had a score of 10, while M1 had a score of 9.9.
+Singtel received a score of 10, while M1’s score was 9.9.

 As such, it depends on which telco’s network that you prefer to be on.